Lipaemia retinalis: Grading

 Vinger and Sachs classified lipaemia retinalis into three grades.
 Early lipaemia retinalis with creamy white discoloration of peripheral retinal vessels is classified as Grade 1.
-When the discoloration extends towards optic disc, it is graded as Grade 2 and when retina becomes salmon colored it is classified as Grade 3.
+When the discoloration extends towards optic disc, it is graded as Grade 2 and when retina becomes salmon red it is classified as Grade 3.

 Treatment

 When the serum triglyceride is under control by proper dietary control and or insulin, the changes in the retina and electroretinogram changes return to normal.